Never Had it so Good

 What’s the solution?
 Not so easy.
 The Supreme Court has ruled states have the right to draw their districts how they see fit within certain guidelines.
 Basically because there are no Constitutional standards the Supreme Court and the judicial branch is largely helpless to prevent gerrymandering except in extreme cases.

-Not that this would solve all issues but it’s a step in the right direction.
+The realistic solution wouldn’t solve all issues but it’s a step in the right direction.
 Several states have already taken steps toward doing this and if 34 states agree they can force that rule upon everyone else.

 I don’t think there is one solution to all the ills of the world but I think this is one step that would clearly help.